-- Stir in ½ cup glue and mix until ball forms.
-Note: Every time we have tried this recipe, this is the point when I went back to double check if we were doing it correctly because it looked too dry and crumbly.
-So don’t worry and don’t try to add any liquids at this point.
+- Stir in ½ cup glue and mix until the ball forms.
+Note: Every time we have tried this recipe, this is the point when I went back to double-check if we were doing it correctly because it looked too dry and crumbly.
+So don’t worry, and don’t try to add any liquids at this point.
 Just mix it until it all sticks together.

 - Let stand for 1 hour.
 I prefer to wash the mixing bowl at this point and keep the dough in a plastic wrap at room temperature.